PrestaShop/prestashop-specs/content/1.7/back-office/customers/customers/view-customer.md

  - Name

 **Addresses** - Displays the addresses and their count.
 Has an "add" button, when pressed, redirects to the customer addresses page.

+**Wishlist** - Displays the count of the items added to the wishlist by the customer.